 If you have questions about IU's classification of data elements, contact the appropriate Data Steward.

-For help determining the highest classification of institutional data you can store on any given UITS service, contact the University Information Policy Office (UIPO), or see At IU, which dedicated file storage services and IT services with storage components are appropriate for sensitive institutional data, including ePHI research data?
+For help determining the highest classification of institutional data you can store on any given UITS service, contact the University Information Policy Office (UIPO), or see At IU, which dedicated file storage services and IT services with storage components are appropriate for sensitive institutional data, including research data containing protected health information?

 This is document avqg in the Knowledge Base.